informalsystems/vdd/blockchain/blockchain.md

 ### Appending a block

 #### **[TMBC-SEQ-GROW]**:

 During operation, new headers may be appended to the list one by one.

+In the following, *ETIME* and *LTIME* define the earliest and latest times at which a new block is added.
+We are not fixing these times here.
+Rather, they should serve as defining constraints for temporal properties of other protocols.
+For instance, we might instantiate these times by setting *ETIME* to infinity, when we say that *Fastsync* terminates in the case the blockchain does not grow.

 #### **[TMBC-SEQ-APPEND-E]**:
-If a header is appended at time *t* then no additional header will be appended before time *t + ETIME*
+If a header is appended at time *t* then no additional header will be appended before time *t + ETIME*.

 #### **[TMBC-SEQ-APPEND-L]**:
-If a header is appended at time *t* then the next header will be appended before time *t + LTIME*
+If a header is appended at time *t* then the next header will be appended before time *t + LTIME*.

 #### **[TMBC-SEQ-APPEND-ELEL]**:
 *ETIME <= LTIME*

-*Remark:* *ETIME* and *LTIME* define the earliest and latest times at which a new block is added.
-We might later parameterize by setting *ETIME* to infinity, e.g., when we say that fastsync terminates in the case the blockchain does not grow.